-A large part of Laura’s yoga practice involves the “bringing together” of the fragmented self.
-Laura draws from a background in Buddhist meditation, the study and research of Buddhist philosophy, Yogic texts, and Sanskrit.
+Laura’s teaching methods are informed by the wisdom of Gurdjieff, Buddhism, and Yoga.
+A large part of Laura’s efforts in both teaching and practice involve the “bringing together” of the fragmented self.
 Laura has developed a method of teaching that emphasizes both steadiness and ease in an effort to strike a balance between the tension of opposites in life as well as in yoga practice.
 She teaches students to cultivate the longevity of their practice through adopting an attitude of discipline, patience, and non-attachment.

 Laura has been a contributor to Parabola Magazine on the topics of yoga, consciousness, and creativity.
 She speaks semi-regularly on yoga to students, educators, and the broader community.
 She also hosts monthly, community-based satsangs exploring the relationship between yoga theory and yoga practice in the postmodern world.

 “Dear Laura, You help me be present in the moment, be aware of what’s going on in my body, my thoughts and emotions, and let go of mental fixations and physical blocks.
 In every single one of your classes, I learn something new – practice in the truest sense.
 Without complete confidence in you as a teacher, I could never do what I am doing now.
 You are truly inspiring.”